What Makes a Mindful Morning Routine

 GO TO BED AND WAKE UP AT THE SAME TIME EVERY DAY

 It’s not always achievable when personal circumstances arise, but we can certainly aim to keep to a sleeping schedule.
 Not only can good rest and sleep habits aid towards good physical health (helping to regulate many hormones) but it also encourages our body to function at an optimal level.
-This means first thing in the morning you have a better chance of being more spritely and less groggy.
+This means first thing in the morning routine you have a better chance of being more spritely and less groggy.

 EAT A DECENT BREAKFAST THAT WILL FILL YOU FOR LONGER